 There’s a lot to think about during the first few months of school, especially right out of high school.
-And while you might not want to think about sexual assault, rates are highest on campus this time of year.
+And while you might not want to think about sexual assault so soon, rates are highest on campus this time of year.

 Before we dive in, remember that sexual assault is never, ever your fault.
-The way you dress, the amount you drink, the people you choose to hang out with, and your sexual history play no role.
-Know that our team of survivors and advocates are here to help you find local services and pathways to healing, whether it’s moments or years after your assault.
+Know that our team of survivors and advocates are here to help you find local services and pathways to healing.

 We believe you, and we believe you deserve to heal your own way.